• Skip to primary navigation

 Paleo Coconut Cream Frosting

-What type of frosting goes well with Paleo chocolate cupcakes?
+What type of frosting goes well with paleo chocolate cupcakes?
 My answer to that is: any frosting will work.
 Pick your favorite!

 Personally, I'm not the biggest fan of chocolate cake with chocolate frosting.
 (Yes, I love you chocolate, but not so much in frosting form.)
 So, I went for a coconut cream frosting.